 Site: 1-A/2-A: Longleaf Golf and Country Club; 3-A: Foxfire Resort and Golf Club, West Course; 4-A: Pinehurst No. 6

 First Held: 1969

-Qualifiers: Teams and individuals compete at the regional level qualify to for the state tournament.
+Qualifiers: Teams and individuals compete at the regional level qualify for the state tournament.

-Of Interest: This is the first year of three different state championships in women's golf.
+Of Interest: This is the third year of three separate state championships in women’s golf.